-- Name and address of your registered agent
+- Name and address of your initial registered agent and office

-- Name and address of the LLC’s organizer
+- Name and address of each organizer

-- Effective date
+- Effective date for the filing

-Step Four) Create an Operating Agreement
+Step Four: Draft an Operating Agreement

 After you register an LLC in South Carolina, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.